Sixth Largest Island In The World

 Comprehensive Overview

 Historically, Sumatra has been a crossroads of civilizations.
 Its strategic location along maritime trade routes made it a coveted destination for merchants from India, China, Arabia, and Europe.
-The early kingdoms of Srivijaya and Aceh flourished due to their control over these trade routes, establishing Sumatra as a center of commerce and culture.
+Now, the early kingdoms of Srivijaya and Aceh flourished due to their control over these trade routes, establishing Sumatra as a center of commerce and culture.
 The influence of Hinduism, Buddhism, Islam, and European colonialism has left an indelible mark on the island's culture, architecture, and traditions.

 Trends and Latest Developments